 Your personal journal list is managed in the central part of the Manage journal abbreviations window.
 To start building your personal journal abbreviations list, choose New file, and enter a filename manually or using the Browse button.
 If you already have a file that you want to use as a starting point, use the Browse button on the line starting wiht Existing file.
 The table will update to show the contents of the list you have selected.

 The table and the tool buttons to the right allow you to add, remove and edit journal entries.
 For each entry you must provide the full journal name, and the ISO abbreviation (e.g. “Aquacultural Engineering” and “Aquacult.
 Eng.”).
 To edit an entry, double-click its row in the table.

 Once you click OK, if you have selected a file, and the table contains at least one entry, the table contents will be stored to the selected file, and JabRef’s list of journals will be updated.

-In addition to your personal list, you can link to a number of external lists.
+You can link to a number of external lists.
 These links can be set up in the lower part of the Manage journal abbreviations window.
-External lists are similar to the personal list - the only difference is that JabRef doesn’t provide an interface for editing the external lists.
+External lists are similar to the personal list - the only difference is that JabRef does not provide an interface for editing the external lists.